Hannah (Younkin) Smith was born on May 1, 1813 near Kingwood, Somerset County, PA, the daughter of John J. and Mary "Polly" (Hartzell) Younkin.

 She wedded Garrison N. Smith (1809-1879), a native of Delaware.
 (His name in early records sometimes is spelled "Gerretson" Smith.)

-They had one daughter, Louisa Kuhlman.
+They bore an only daughter, Louisa Kuhlman.

 The federal census of 1850 shows the family living in Upper Turkeyfoot.
 That year, nine-year-old Elijah Faidley, and their married daughter and son in law Louisa and J. Frederick Kuhlman lived in their home.

 Tragedy rocked the family on May 9, 1853, when their married daughter and young mother Louisa died at the age of 20, apparently in childbirth with a third baby.
 Louisa's remains were laid to rest in the family graveyard, with an elaborate stone carved to mark her final resting place.
 At the top was inscribed, "She died in peace."